steffensmartinsen/runningbuddy/README.md

 ```

 ## specified-distance
-The `specified-distance` endpoint recieves a *distance*, *minutes* and *seconds* input parameter from the request body, and calculates the running time for the provided distance given the provided pace (minutes and seconds).
+The `specified-distance` endpoint recieves a *distance*, *min* and *sec* input parameter from the request body, and calculates the running time for the provided distance given the provided pace (min and sec).
 The time for this distance is then returned in JSON format (see example response body).

 The *distances* input parameter is the distances in kilometers.
-The *seconds* parameter must be less than 60, and all input parameters must be greater or equal to 0.
+The *sec* parameter must be less than 60, and all input parameters must be greater or equal to 0.

 **Example Request Body:**
 ```
 {
     "distance": 8.45,
-    "minutes": 5,
+    "min": 5,
-    "seconds": 45
+    "sec": 45
 }
 ```